 First Amendment Fundamentals when Using Social MediaAuthor: Molly Matthews

 ArchiveSocial recently hosted a webinar, Social Media and the First Amendment, with Attorney Mark R. Weaver, which drew a crowd of public agency communicators from all over the United States.
 Weaver discussed how to avoid the inherent risks of having an online presence.
-He also addressed how the First Amendment applies to social media and how you can protect your agency from legal fees or even lawsuits.
+He also addressed how the First Amendment and social media affect your agency, and how you can protect it from legal fees or even lawsuits.

 Mark Weaver is an experienced media law attorney who also counsels public and private sector clients on crisis communications, social media, and litigation communications.
 Weaver owns Communications Counsel, Inc. which is a national communications consulting firm.
 He has three decades of experience working with clients all around the nation.
 Weaver has had multiple professional jobs in government, including, Assistant Director of Public Affairs for the U.S Department of Justice, Public Information Director for a large Pennsylvania municipality, and Vice President of a national communications firm in Washington, D.C.
 He has used his experiences to lecture around the country.
 Weaver has counseled both private and public sectors on PR, media relations, social media, and crisis communications.